AttuneOps/Deploy-SearXNG-Private-Search-Engine-in-Docker/README.md

 # SearXNG Search Engine

 This is an Attune Project to deploy and startup the SearXNG Private Search Engine in Docker.
 SearXNG is a free internet metasearch engine which aggregates results from more than 70 search services.

+This project has been tested on:

+* Ubuntu 22.04
+    * Docker 20.10.21